aehng/Lecture-Notes/Module0/Lec01-Mon_Jan_09/README.md

 Let's find answers to these questions in particular:

-*   How many hours per week I will need to spend on my classes?
+*   How many hours per week will I need to spend on classes?
     *   ...
-*   How many hours of my Bachelor's degree actually go towards becoming a programmer?
+*   How many hours per week can I sleep?
     *   ...
-*   How many hours per week I will have to have a job?
+*   How many hours per week can go towards a job?
     *   ...
-*   How many hours per week I will have in free time?
+*   How many hours of free time can I afford per week?
     *   ...
-*   How many hours per week I will have to sleep?
+*   How many hours of my Bachelor's degree actually go towards becoming a programmer (or your intended profession)?
     *   ...
-*   How far away from being a "Gladwell Expert" will I be at the end of my degree?
+*   How close to a 10k-hour "Gladwell Expert" will I be upon graduation?
     *   ...